Batch Data Diff allows to compare data for multiple tables and queries. This tool can be opened using 'Batch data diff (Ctrl+Shift+B)' toolbar button:

 Field properties diff and merge requires loading additional data, which make file open process much slower.
 If you are not going to merge fields, then most likely you don't need to load field properties.
 This can be configured using application settings window.

-You can open password-protected files using 'Open file(s) with password (Ctrl+Shift+O)' toolbar button or 'with password' link on the project tab:
+You can open password-protected files using 'Open file(s) with password (Ctrl+Shift+O)' toolbar button or using similar Home tab panel action:

 You can save file open security options to an acdms file, which can be used later using regular Open File action or as a command line argument.
 It can be very convenient if you often work with the same protected files.
 You put your credentials only once, save acdms and use it without entering credentials anymore.
-Note that everything, including passwords, is saved as a plaint text and this file must not be shared with other persons.
+Note that everything is saved as a plain text (including passwords, if 'Encrypt passwords' option is not enabled) and this file must be saved in a safe location.
 'Use relative paths' option allows to save project file name in acdms file relative to acdms file location.
 For example, if you save your acdms file to the same folder with project, then you can move both project file and acdms file to some other folder without breaking acdms file.
-Next time you will open acdms in AccdbMerge Pro, it will search for project file in the same folder again.
+Next time you open acdms file, it will search for the project file in the same folder again.

 Diff profile contains list of preset custom mappings and queries.
 For example, some team works on two applications - app1 and app2, each has its own database.
 Some table names (such as User) are pretty common - so there is a big chance that we'll get different DBs having the same table name but in each DB this table has a different set of columns and/or keys.
 Table User in app1 may have no primary key and we want to compare its data by email, but never use email as a key for app2 DB instances.
 This can be achieved using diff profiles.
 We create a new diff profile for app1, specify custom mapping for table User and save this mapping in that diff profile.
 Now if we have app1 diff profile loaded, when we compare any pair of app1 DB instances, application will use Email as a key.